 Remember TV’s Dexter?

 See?
 It can be done.
+It just needs the right elements in place.

 Five women’s bodies are discovered after the nights of thunderstorms.
 Their spouses are suspected of the crimes, but it becomes clear that someone else is responsible.
 There’s no blood and few clues.
 A storm photographer who specialises in taking pictures of lightning may be the only witness.